This page covers the steps needed to prepare your machine to build a bleeding-edge, development version of Firefox and Thunderbird on Windows.

 If you are using a Windows SDK previous to version 8, the June 2010 DirectX SDK (specifically) is required for building the ANGLE GLES-on-D3D9 renderer for WebGL support on Windows.
 As part of the DirectX SDK install, you must install the End-User Redistributable Packages; don't uncheck it in the installer.
 For creating full release builds of Firefox, the June 2010 DirectX SDK is required with any Visual Studio version, but only so that an older version of the D3D compiler DLL (d3dcompiler_43.dll) can be packaged with the build for Windows XP compatability.
 For development on Windows 7 and later, the Windows 8 SDK contains all the necessary files to build.

 Note: The DirectX SDK installer may display an "S1023" error during the final installation step.
-You may be able to simply ignore this error and continue with the Mozilla build process.
+You may be able to ignore this error and continue with the Mozilla build process.
 If the Mozilla build system still cannot locate the DirectX SDK, see this Microsoft support page.